Octa, Ohio

 Octa is a village in Fayette County, Ohio, United States, along Rattlesnake Creek.
-The population was 59 at the 2010 census.
+The population was 58 at the 2020 census.

 History

 Octa was originally called Allentown, and under the latter name was laid out by Elijah Allen, and named for him.
-The present name honors one Miss Octa Barnes.
+The present name honors a person named Octa Barnes.
 A post office called Octa was established in 1882, and remained in operation until 1929.